-On September 5, 2022, the Company, through its wholly-owned subsidiary US Digital, entered into a hosting agreement (the "Core Hosting Agreement") with Core Scientific Inc. ("Core") pursuant to which Core, under various additional orders, agreed to host approximately 3,000 of the Company's Bitcoin miner machines at a secure location and provide power, maintenance and other services specified in the contract with a term of one year, with automatic renewals unless either party notifies the other party in writing not less than ninety (90) calendar days before such renewal of its desire for the order not to renew unless terminated sooner pursuant to the terms of the Core Hosting Agreement.
-The Company entered into a number of amendments in 2023 and 2024 that resulted in
+On September 5, 2022, the Company, through its wholly-owned subsidiary US Digital, entered into a hosting agreement (the "Core Hosting Agreement") with Core pursuant to which Core, under various additional orders, agreed to host approximately 3,000 of the

-Core hosting a total of approximately 4,870 miners.
-The amended Hosting Agreement results in the terms of the hosting arrangement expiring with respect to approximately 4,400 miners on May 31, 2024 while allowing the terms of the hosting arrangement to continue with respect to approximately 800 miners through December 31, 2024.
+Company's Bitcoin miner machines at a secure location and provide power, maintenance and other services specified in the contract with a term of one year, with automatic renewals unless either party notifies the other party in writing not less than ninety (90) calendar days before such renewal of its desire for the order not to renew unless terminated sooner pursuant to the terms of the Core Hosting Agreement.
+The Company entered into a number of amendments in 2023 and 2024 that resulted in Core hosting a total of approximately 4,870 miners.
+The amended Hosting Agreement results in the terms of the hosting arrangement expiring with respect to approximately 4,000 miners on May 31, 2024 while allowing the terms of the hosting arrangement to continue with respect to approximately 800 miners through December 31, 2024.

-As required under the Core Hosting Agreement, the Company has paid approximately \$1.5 million as of March 31, 2024 and \$2.2 million as of December 31, 2023 as a deposit.
-Under the terms of the amended Hosting Agreement, the deposit for the miners that will be removed in May 2024 is being applied to our invoices.
+As required under the Core Hosting Agreement, the Company paid a \$2.2 million deposit as of December 31, 2023.
+Under the terms of the amended Hosting Agreement, the deposit related to the 4,000 miners that were removed was applied to our invoices.
+As of June 30, 2024 and December 31, 2023, the Company had nil and \$2.1 million of the prepaid deposit remaining with Core, respectively.
 In December 2022, Core filed for Chapter 11 bankruptcy in the U.S. Bankruptcy Court for the Southern District of Texas.
 Core's bankruptcy filing has not negatively impacted our mining ability at their sites as of the date of this filing.

-On May 5, 2023, the Company entered into a hosting agreement (the "GIGA Hosting Agreement") with GIGA Energy Inc. ("GIGA") pursuant to which GIGA agreed to host 1,080 of the Company's Bitcoin Miner S19J Pro machines at a secure location and provide power, maintenance and other services specified in the contract with a term of one year.
+On May 5, 2023, the Company entered into a hosting agreement (the "GIGA Hosting Agreement") with GIGA pursuant to which GIGA agreed to host 1,080 of the Company's Bitcoin Miner S19J Pro machines at a secure location and provide power, maintenance and other services specified in the contract with a term of one year.
 On April 12, 2024, the Company amended the contract to allow for an extension of the contract with a 60 day termination notice.
 As required under the GIGA Hosting Agreement, the Company paid \$173 thousand as a pre-payment in May 2023 and paid a refundable deposit of \$173 thousand in August 2023.
+As of June 30, 2024 and December 31, 2023, respectively, the Company had approximately \$88 thousand and \$117 thousand of prepaid deposits remaining with GIGA, respectively.
+Since June 30, 2024, all of the machines hosted by Giga have been moved to a third-party warehouse and are awaiting a new hosting site.